-- Valuation: What is FCAP worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+2. Valuation: What is FCAP worth today?
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether FCAP is currently mispriced by the market.